zeek/zeek-docs/doc/scripts/base/bif/strings.bif.zeek.rst

    See `Wikipedia <http://en.wikipedia.org/wiki/Smith%E2%80%93Waterman_algorithm>`__.

-   :s1: The first string.
+   :param s1: The first string.

-   :s2: The second string.
+   :param s2: The second string.

-   :params: Parameters for the Smith-Waterman algorithm.
+   :param params: Parameters for the Smith-Waterman algorithm.

    :returns: The result of the Smith-Waterman algorithm calculation.